Learn more

 Learn more how customers reviews work on AmazonCustomers say

-Customers find the book engaging and well-written, with insightful content that explains complex financial matters in an understandable way.
-Moreover, they appreciate the fast-paced narrative, interesting characters, and how it serves as a great introduction to high-frequency trading.
-However, the pacing receives mixed reviews, with some customers finding it bogged down by the narrative.
-Additionally, the book's length is criticized for being repetitive and long chapters.
+Customers find the book engaging and well-written, with insightful content that helps explain complex financial matters.
+The book provides a fast-paced account of high-frequency trading and features interesting characters, with one customer noting its thorough explanations.
+While the pacing receives mixed reactions, with some finding it bogged down by the narrative, others appreciate its brisk pace.
+The book's length receives criticism for being repetitive and long chapters.

 AI-generated from the text of customer reviews

-Customers find the book to be a fascinating and entertaining read, praising the author's storytelling skills.
+Customers find the book highly readable, describing it as a fascinating and entertaining story.

 "...And like a great detective story, it is eminently readable because at its heart is a kind of hero: Brad Katsuyama...."
 Read more